sib-swiss/training-collection/README.md

 A curated list of **bioinformatics training material**.
 All material is:

+- In a GitHub repository
 - Free to use
-- Licensed (CC-BY-4 or similar)
 - Written in markdown or similar

-- In a GitHub repository
+**NOTE:** This list of courses is selected *only* based on the above criteria.
+There are no checks on quality.

 Any contribution to this list is highly appreciated :+1:.
 Please have a look at the [CONTRIBUTING.md](CONTRIBUTING.md) file to learn more on how to contribute.